nkdAgility/NKDAgility.com/site/content/resources/blog/2014/2014-07-23-maven-release-perform-tries-get-workspace-sub-folder-tfs/index.md

 ---
 title: Maven release perform tries to do a Get to a workspace sub folder in TFS
-description: "Discover how to resolve Maven release issues with TFS when switching from SVN.
-Learn best practices for a smoother build and release process."
+description: Discover how to resolve Maven release issues with TFS when switching from SVN.
+Learn best practices for a smoother build and release process.
 date: 2014-07-23
 creator: Martin Hinshelwood
 id: "10620"